OUR Q&A

 Choosing a new place to live is a crucial step that requires careful thought in order to make the best decision.
 Just like with insurance or personal finances, turning to an expert in the field allows you to receive an objective and comprehensive assessment of the available options.

 Visavie’s senior living advisors are here to help older adults consider not only their short-term needs but also their long-term ones.
 In addition, they have extensive expertise in the private seniors’ residence sector in both Québec and Ontario, and maintain strong relationships with various establishments within their respective regions.
-They are fully familiar with the entire market, ensuring reliable, objective, and informed guidance throughout the selection process. support complete and personalized to meet your needs and find the optimal solution.
+To ensure this level of service, they maintain strong relationships with various establishments within their respective regions. support complete and personalized to meet your needs and find the optimal solution.

 Mutual trust is at the heart of our approach.
 Our advisors regularly visit local residences, assessing the quality of the environment, services, and care provided.